 A third-party tool like ShareGate can help you get the visibility you need to ensure your environment runs smoothly and fix issues fast.

-Step 6—Assess metadata quality and consistency
+Step 6: Assess your metadata quality and consistency

 Your metadata architecture plays a huge role in the findability of content in Microsoft 365.
 Depending on how much consideration metadata was given in developing your current information architecture, you may find many opportunities to improve your end users’ content search experience.

-Step 7—Revise information architecture
+Step 7: Revise your information architecture

 At this stage in the game, you’ll have a good sense of your current infrastructure, where it’s getting in the way of effective search, and what you need to do to improve that.
 This will depend on what you’ve learned in the previous steps and how large your content store is.
-However, it can help to prioritize your efforts.
+But, it can help to prioritize your efforts.

-Given the outsized impact of good metadata on helping people find the content they need, we recommend you make that one of your top priorities.
 You don’t have to eat it all in one bite, though.
 With a good understanding of your organization’s different use cases and where the biggest issues exist, you can start with those areas first to improve their metadata practices and address any architectural issues impacting content search and search results.

-Step 8—Test and refine
+Step 8: Test and refine

-Remember, optimizing your information architecture is not a once-and-done process.
-Once you’ve made the necessary changes, get user feedback on how well the content search works for them.
+Using Copilot to analyze patterns in user searches can provide insights for further refinement.
 Make it a regular practice to run your search usage reports to see if their ability to find content has improved and where it might need more work.

 Remember, as time goes on, your organization’s needs will change.
 New content needs will arise, and workflows will be added while others will end.
 So, keep your pulse on content discoverability and whether your information architecture continues to serve that purpose.

-If you aim to provide an improved search experience for your end users, you should have a plan for managing the content lifecycle.
-A key component of data governance and lifecycle management is improving search because it helps to minimize sprawl.
 For example, it can help ensure you don’t end up with 72 versions of the same document with slightly different file names hiding in different folders in your tenant (yeah, it happens).

 ShareGate automates end-user collaboration to help you clean up, organize, and secure your tenant

 Creating complicated governance structures using Microsoft 365 OOTB features or PowerShell scripts is time-consuming and can be complex.
 ShareGate helps IT teams automate the manual effort of managing and monitoring sprawl and security in a self-service-enabled environment.
-Security becomes a shared responsibility by involving users and entrusting them to make their own decisions.

 ShareGate’s SharePoint content management capabilities support you in reorganizing your content with the ability to copy content seamlessly.
 And with ShareGate’s Bulk Edit Content feature, you can quickly add metadata columns and content and map users and content types to improve the search experience for your users quickly.